litisha22/sql-noir-case-solution/Case File 3 - The Miami Marina Murder/README.md

 ---

+## 🕵️ Detective’s Note
+A body adrift in Coral Bay Marina — the waves carried it in, but the truth won’t stay afloat for long.
+Every slip of an alias, every shadow on Ocean Drive, every whispered check-in could be the tide that carries you to the killer.
-💡 *Stay sharp, detective.
-In Miami, the water hides more than just reflections.*
+Stay sharp, detective.
+In Miami, even the water keeps secrets.